jim-easterbrook/Photini/src/doc/other/installation.rst

     You should consider upgrading via the 'c:\users\jim\appdata\local\programs\python\python38\python.exe -m pip install --upgrade pip' command.

 As suggested, you should upgrade pip now.
-(If you installed Python for all users you will need to run the shell as administrator.)
 Note that ``pip`` must be run as ``python -m pip`` when upgrading itself::

     C:\Users\Jim>python -m pip install -U pip